How USyd funds gunboats, attack helicopters, heat-seeking missiles for US military - Honi Soit

 Since 2015, Hutchinson has served as Chairperson of Thales Australia, the national subsidiary of Thales Group.
 Aside from being the eighth largest arms manufacturer in the world, Thales is infamous for allegations of human rights violations, bribery and corruption, and is the subject of a complaint to the International Criminal Court for supplying products to a Yemeni government accused of war crimes.

 Hutchinson’s leadership over USyd, then, is a symbolic and practical barrier to any meaningful divestment from military manufacturing.
-As Chancellor, Hutchinson also Chairs the very Senate that governs USyd’s investment practices – a clear conflict of interest of the Investment Committee was to reconsider military links.
+As Chancellor, Hutchinson also Chairs the very Senate that governs USyd’s investment practices – a clear conflict of interest if the Investment Committee was to reconsider military links.

 From an ideological viewpoint, Hutchinson’s high-ranking association with munitions undermines the social, educational and humanitarian ideals that underpin the operation of a university for the betterment of society; for the public good.
 Hutchinson’s blocking of meaningful reform to investment strategy only compounds the reality that her Chancellorship is untenable.